Board of Trustees

 Bachelor of Arts, Dartmouth College; Master of Business Administration, Harvard Business School

-Mr. Kyuchukov is a partner and head of research at Westray Capital Management LLP.
-His previous professional experience was in private equity and distressed debt investing at TPG Capital, and investment banking at J.P.
+Mr. Kyuchukov is a public equity investor at Generation Investment Management.
+His previous professional experience was as a long/short equity investor at hedge fund Westray Capital Management, private equity and distressed debt investor at TPG Capital, and investment banker at J.P.
 Morgan and Lazard.

 Mr. Kyuchukov resides in London (United Kingdom) with his wife.